teuben/nemo/docs/source/intro.rst

 The remaining chapters of this manual outline various concepts that you will find necessary to work with NEMO.
-Chapter :ref:`iface` outlines the user interface (commandline, shells etc.), details  are deferred to Appendix~\ref{a:iface}.
-Chapter :ref:`filestr` explains how data is stored on disk and can be manipulated, including the concept of function descriptors in NEMO.
+The :ref:`iface` outlines the user interface (commandline, shells etc.).
+NEMO stores most information in files, and :ref:`filestr` explains how data is stored on disk and can be manipulated, including the concept of function descriptors in NEMO.
-Chapter :ref:`graphics` details how data can be graphically displayed, either using NEMO itself or external programs.
+In :ref:`graphics` we details how data can be graphically displayed, either using NEMO itself or programs outside of NEMO.

-The second part of the manual is a cookbook: :ref:`examples` gives a variety of examples of use.

-The third part of the manual is the
-:ref:`progr`
-is for the more adventurous user who wants to modify or extend NEMO.

-..
-Some rules are given to increase the chance of upgrade survival.

-The last part of the manual are Appendices with a large variety of reference information.

-See :ref:`using` on how to setup NEMO in your shell environment.